JeanGuilhem/P.S.P/README.md

 - Launch the server ( `grakn server start` )
 - Create the P.S.P Grakn keyspace  : `paris_subway`
 - Load the schema into the keyspace : `grakn console --keyspace paris_subway  --file schema/schema_subway.gql`
+- Load the data into the db by launching the file `migration_subway.py` into `P.S.P/data`